6.630.2 Absence and Leave for Military-Related Reasons

 2. An employee may have a sick leave balance as of the first day of employment in the following situations:

-1) A former Federal employee is rehired after a break in service of at least 90 days and the rehire date qualifies as the “first day of employment” triggering eligibility for disabled veteran leave.
+1) A former federal employee is rehired after a break in service of at least 90 days and the rehire date qualifies as the “first day of employment” triggering eligibility for disabled veteran leave.
 The rehired employee is entitled to a recredit of the former sick leave balance.
 The recredited sick leave hours will offset the initial crediting of disabled veteran leave hours, which could reduce or eliminate the disabled veteran leave benefit and requires time and attendance record adjustments;

-2) A veteran is first hired in a qualifying position as a Federal employee on or after November 5, 2016, and does not have eligibility for disabled veteran leave as of the hire date.
+2) A veteran is first hired in a qualifying position as a federal employee on or after November 5, 2016, and does not have eligibility for disabled veteran leave as of the hire date.
 Later, the veteran files a claim for VA disability compensation, which is approved, and the effective date of the disability rating is after the hire date.
 That effective date of the VBA disability rating is the “first day of employment” and the start date of the 12-month eligibility period for using disabled veteran leave.
 The hours of sick leave to the employee’s credit (if any) as of that start date would offset the initial crediting of disabled veteran leave hours; or

 4. Conversion of Disabled Veteran Leave Balance Based on Change in a TOD:

-• For example, if an employee has a balance of 60 hours of disabled veteran leave and changes from a full-time schedule (80 per biweekly pay period) to a half-time schedule (part-time schedule of 40 hours per biweekly pay period), the 60-hour balance would be converted to a 30-hour balance [60 x (40/80) = 30].
+• For example, if an employee has a balance of 60 hours of disabled veteran leave and changes from a full-time schedule (80 hours per biweekly pay period) to a half-time schedule (part-time schedule of 40 hours per biweekly pay period), the 60-hour balance would be converted to a 30-hour balance [60 x (40/80) = 30].

 2. When an employee moves from a Postal agency to the IRS, the balance at the time of separation under Postmaster General regulations will be carried over and will be adjusted during the 12-month eligibility period only when hours of disabled veteran leave are used.